Uggh. No! Busting Myths of Influencer Marketing

 5:35

 When you hear the word "influencer," what comes to mind?
 Maybe it's a celebrity seen on Instagram flaunting the newest gadget or product.
 Or perhaps, to you, an influencer isn't someone who shows off a product to their followers, but rather someone who influences a particular lifestyle.
 But what if we said that a so-called influencer could be a marketing strategy proven to be effective, whether or not they're a celebrity, regardless of how many followers they have?
-Image result for influencer marketing
+Uggh.
+No!
+Busting Myths of Influencer Marketing

 A Forbes article written by Gerardo A. Dada sums up what an influencer is very well.
 It reads,